katgaw/simple-fastapi-app/README.md

 # Thanksgiving Recipe FastAPI App 🦃

-A beautiful, simple FastAPI application that displays a delicious Thanksgiving turkey recipe.
+A beautiful, simple FastAPI application that displays a delicious Thanksgiving turkey recipe and includes a chat interface powered by GPT-4o.
 Ready to deploy to Vercel!

 ## Features

 - 🍗 Classic Roast Turkey recipe with herb butter
+- 💬 Chat with GPT-4o (bring your own API key)
 - 🎨 Beautiful, responsive UI with warm Thanksgiving colors
 - 📱 Mobile-friendly design
 - 🔌 RESTful API endpoints